SpikeHD/OpenMCPanel/README.md

 ./omcp --log omcp.log --port 8080 --username Tester
 ```

-4. Open your web browser and navigate to `http://localhost:8080` (or the port you specified) to access the panel!
+4. Open your web browser and navigate to `http://localhost:[PORT]` to access the panel!
 You are ready to deploy!
+  a.
+If you need to access the web interface remotely, make sure to configure your webserver to reverse-proxy to the port you specified

 # Building